The best method to import references into an EndNote Library is the Save to + 'Import text file' option. This is available in every databases.

 EBSCO uses the same method for exporting references in all databases.
 You can select references and export them directly into EndNote.
 This will take a few steps.
 If you want to export all results and it's a large amount of records, you can choose the option Email to create a file.
 See more information on importing text files from EBSCO databases.

-In ProQuest you can only save 100 records a time.
+Without a login, In ProQuest you can only save 100 records a time.

 Configure Google Scholar to send references to EndNote.